no-stack-dub-sack/algos-and-data-structures/README.md

 ## To Install/Run:
 - Fork repo, clone locally, and run `npm install` or `yarn install`
-- Install the [live-server](https://github.com/tapio/live-server) package globally
 - In the root directory, run `yarn start` or `npm start`
-- In a new console tab, in the same directory, run `live-server`, which should launch the app on port 8080
 - **\*I will be launching this live soon, once it's complete**

 ## \*\*_Challenge!_